Deadline for Letter of Intent (LOI): January 31, 2016

 Advanced research in new methods of health care delivery in the pre-hospital setting.

 Emergency medical treatment is a dynamic field and constant research is critical to sustain the very best quality of care.
-Contributions to the Foundation’s research funds support promising pilot projects that focus on emergency medical services, pre-hospital care and prevention of sudden cardiac death.
+Contributions to the Foundation support promising pilot projects that focus on emergency medical services, pre-hospital care, and prevention of sudden cardiac death.
+Foundation-funded research has led to:

 General Research Fund

-- Kelly R. Branch, MD MSc and Edward Gill, MD
+- Kelley R. Branch, MD MSc and Edward Gill, MD

 “Comprehensive Computed Tomography Evaluation of Sudden Death Survivors”